harveybc/timeseries-gan/REFERENCE_Functionality.md

 ### 2.2.
 Data Flow and Feature Engineering

-*   **Input**: The generation process typically starts with an initial noise vector and a sequence of date/time information for conditioning.
+*   **Input**: The generation process starts with an initial noise vector and a sequence of date/time information for conditioning.
 *   **Feeder Plugin**: Prepares the initial noise, date/time conditions, and potentially initial context for the generator.
-*   **Generator Process**:
+*   **Generator Process (23-Feature Base Architecture)**:
     1. The internal BiLSTM Z-generator creates latent sequences from noise.
-    2. The VAE decoder takes these latent sequences and current timestep conditions to produce a set of base features (e.g., 23 features).
+    2. The VAE decoder takes these latent sequences and current timestep conditions to produce 23 base features:
-    3. The `GeneratorPlugin` (or the composite generator model itself) calculates 20 technical indicators based on the VAE decoder's output.
-    4. Cyclical date/time features (seasonal variables) are generated/retrieved.
-    5. All features (VAE output, TIs, seasonal variables, and any other fundamental data) are assembled into the full 51-feature vector for each timestep.
+        *   OHLC (Open, High, Low, Close) prices
+        *   Market indicators (VIX close, S&P500 close)
+        *   Bid/Ask spreads (BC-BO, BH-BL)
+        *   Sub-periodicity ticks (CLOSE_15m_tick_1-8, CLOSE_30m_tick_1-8)
+    3. The generator outputs these 23 base features directly to the discriminator for adversarial training.
-    6. This process is repeated iteratively to form a sequence, using the previous step's output as context.
+    4. This process is repeated iteratively to form a sequence, using the previous step's output as context.
+*   **Post-Processing Pipeline (Optional)**:
+    1. Technical indicators (RSI, MACD, EMA, Bollinger Bands, etc.) are calculated mathematically from the 23 base features.
+    2. Cyclical date/time features are generated deterministically from timestamps.
+    3. All features can be assembled into expanded feature sets when needed for downstream tasks.
+*   **Output**:
-*   **Output**: A synthetic time series with 51 features per timestep, matching the structure of the target real-world data.
-The typical shape for a batch of sequences is `(batch_size, sequence_length, 51)`.
+    *   **Core GAN Output**: Synthetic time series with 23 base features per timestep.
+Shape: `(batch_size, sequence_length, 23)`
+    *   **Post-Processed Output**: Expanded feature sets with technical indicators and datetime features when required.

 ### 2.3.
 Training Process Specifics

 *   **Pre-trained VAE Decoder**: The VAE decoder component within the Composite GAN Generator is loaded with pre-trained weights but is set to `trainable=True` during GAN training, allowing for fine-tuning in the context of the adversarial setup.
-*   **Feature Consistency**: A critical step (`prepare_features_for_discriminator` method in `GeneratorPlugin`) ensures that real data fed to the discriminator undergoes the same feature engineering (technical indicators, cyclical features, ordering, and padding to 51 features) as the synthetic data.
-This guarantees the discriminator receives inputs of shape `(batch_size, sequence_length, 51)`.
+*   **Feature Consistency**: A critical step (`prepare_features_for_discriminator` method in `GeneratorPlugin`) ensures that real data fed to the discriminator is processed to match the 23-feature format:
+    1.  **Base Feature Extraction**: Extracts the first 23 base features from real data.
+    2.  **Feature Padding**: If input data has fewer than 23 features, it pads with zeros.
+    3.  **Consistent Ordering**: Ensures processed real data maintains the same feature order as generator output.
+    This guarantees the discriminator receives input with shape `(batch_size, sequence_length, 23)` for stable adversarial training.
 *   **Regularization**: Specific L2 regularization is applied to the generator, while the discriminator generally avoids explicit regularization to maintain a balance in training.
 *   **Learning Rate Scheduling**: `ReduceLROnPlateau` is used for dynamic learning rate adjustment for both generator and discriminator.
     *   Callbacks are configured in `GANTrainerPlugin` and monitor `g_loss` and `d_loss`.